letian0102/PVdetector/README.md

 ## Features
 - Upload raw counts or full datasets (expression matrix + metadata).
 - Automatic or manual control over KDE bandwidth, peak count, and prominence.
-GPT-based suggestions are available when an OpenAI API key is provided.
+GPT-based suggestions (bandwidth scans multiple candidates for optimal peak separation) are available when an OpenAI API key is provided.
 - Interactive per-sample visualization with manual editing of peaks and valleys.
 - Optional enforcement of marker consistency across samples.
 - Landmark alignment and piece-wise linear normalization across samples.